 How can I find an exchange?

-If you are an Magna Housing resident, log in to Home Swapper
+If you're a Magna customer, log in to Home Swapper

 Exchange Locata is a direct, online social housing exchange service for tenants and landlords.
 The national register of council and housing association tenants who want to swap homes throughout England.

-Alternatively you may find someone to exchange with through word of mouth, or by advertising in local shops or newspapers.
+You may also find someone to exchange with through word of mouth, advertising in local shops, online groups on social media, and many more ways too.

 What happens when I have found an exchange?